mocha1x/programming-final/specs.md

 - `CONFIRM PASSWORD` — Masked entry

 **Controls:**
+- Password strength bar — 4 segments that fill and change color as you type
 - `CREATE ACCOUNT` button
-- "Sign in" link — switches back to Login screen
+- "Already have an account?
+Sign in" clickable link — inside the card, switches to Login screen

 **Behaviour:**
-- Runs six validation checks in order (see Section 10).
+- Runs five validation checks in order (see Section 12).
 - On success: inserts new record, shows green "Account created!
-Redirecting..." message, waits 1.2 seconds, clears fields, transitions to Login screen.
+Redirecting…" message, waits 1.2 seconds, clears fields, transitions to Login screen.
 - On failure: shows specific inline red error for whichever rule was violated first.
-- Fields reset every time the screen is shown via `on_show()`.
+- Fields and strength bar reset every time the screen is shown via `on_show()`.

 ---

-### 9.4 — Welcome screen
+### 11.4 — Welcome screen

-- Shown after a successful sign-in.
+**Shown after a successful sign-in.**

 - Displays a green active indicator dot.
 - Personalised heading: "Welcome back, {username}!"
-- Account detail card showing status (Active) and member since date (`created_at`).
+- Account detail card with rows for: Username, Email, Status (Active), Member since.
+- Member since date is formatted as "Month DD, YYYY" (e.g. January 15, 2025).
 - `SIGN OUT` button returns the user to the Login screen.

 ---

+### 11.5 — Admin screen (560x800)

+**Accessible only via the hardcoded admin credentials.**

+- Header row with "Admin • User Database" label and a "Sign out" link.
+- Scrollable Treeview table showing all users: ID, USERNAME, EMAIL, CREATED AT.
+- User count label below the table.
+- Add user panel with USERNAME, EMAIL, and PASSWORD fields.
+- Two rows of action buttons:
+  - Row 1: `ADD USER` | `DELETE SELECTED`
+  - Row 2: `REFRESH` | `EXPORT CSV`
+- EXPORT CSV opens a save dialog and writes a CSV file with a header row.

+---

-## 10. Validation Rules
+## 12. Validation Rules

 | # | Rule                       | Scope   | Error Message                                |
 |---|----------------------------|---------|----------------------------------------------|